 - Metabolism of fats

-This will improve your parrot’s energy levels, mood, and overall well-being.
+This will improve your parrot’s energy levels, mood, and well-being.

-Lycopene is what gives the watermelon its reddish hue.
-It is present in many plants, such as the iconic tomato.
 However, watermelons have higher levels of lycopene than tomatoes.
 As an antioxidant, it has been linked to the fight against signs of aging.
-Likewise, it’s been shown to reduce the risk of diseases like:

 Lycopene can help against the effects of radiation from sunlight.
 Additionally, it can also make your parrot’s heart, lungs, and eyes much healthier.